About third-cycle education

-- Many programmes also have various types of research seminars (see below).
+- Many programmes also have various types of research seminars.

 - The majority of doctoral students have some form of employment at their HEI, which often includes teaching at first and second-cycles (Bachelor’s and Master’s).

-Research seminars, sometimes called higher seminars, are a forum in which doctoral students, teachers and other researchers at a department or within a research group regularly meet to discuss new methods and findings, new literature in the subject and different problems.
+Research seminars, sometimes called higher seminars, are a forum in which doctoral students, teachers and other researchers at a department or within a research group regularly meet to discuss:

 Some departments have seminars every week, others less frequently.
 The seminar is normally led by a professor, but other PhDs may also lead them.
 Sometimes visiting lecturers are invited from other HEIs.